rurounisergio/martial_arts_notes/closed_guard.md

 This makes it easy to pass left leg over opponents head. \
 Squeeze knees together.
 Raise hips.
 Opponents thumb pointing at the ceiling.
 Finish armbar. \
 Your left foot is heel up with pressure down.
 Right foot on left knee with no space -> squeezing tight \

+\
+Tip: Pulling arm across alternative: \
+When you have opponent in guard, use left hand to grab opponents right wrist. \
+Use right hand to grip on outside of their right elbow. \
+Drag their arm across your centreline to the right. \
+Use left hand to keep back of opponents head down. \
+Use left foot on their hip to spin to the side. \
 </details>

 <details>